Skip to main content

 • grinding

 • “Hilarious single (or multiplayer) storyline with lots of twists and flips while making monsters explode is still great.
-The game gets harder and is not too grindy while still being challenging and entertaining so far.”
+I have not played in a while or even finished part 2, but the game gets harder and is not too grindy while still being challenging and entertaining so far.”

 • “Having to restart and reinvest your time into these monotonous areas of grinding to get to the part where the game broke just to find out it breaks again?”